Horgix/click-count-infra/doc/src/improvements.md

 # GitLab Runner health checks

-Currently, there is no health chekcs on Marathon side for GitLab runners.
+Currently, there is no health checks on Marathon side for GitLab runners.
-Since they don't listen for connections and directly connect to GitLab, there is no real way to check for its aliveness; something based on the health check type "command" which would hit GitLab API to detect if the runners is referenced as active or not would be possible, but currently not implemented.
+Since they don't listen for connections and directly connect to GitLab, there is no easy way to check for its aliveness; something based on the health check type "command" which would hit GitLab API to detect if the runners is referenced as active or not would be possible, but currently not implemented.